 And while many scientists enjoy a loosely organized environment, disorganization can compromise safety and negatively impact both productivity and the quality of the work.
 In contrast, organized environments improve performance.

 At GenoFAB, we’ve found that 5S is a valuable approach to laboratory organization.
-That’s why we offer lean consulting services alongside our technology-based offerings – because if you can’t keep your lab clean and organized, there’s no way your data will be clean and organized.
+That’s why we developed a comprehensive online training program to facilitate the adoption of 5S because if you can’t keep your lab clean and organized, there’s no way your data will be clean and organized.

 It’s much easier to organize the workspace than the data space.
 It’s a first step toward the adoption of a new organizational culture that set the stage for a lean culture that will support a more industrial approach to scientific research.
 Consequently, helping labs to implement lean methodologies starting with 5S is part of empowering research teams to engineer discoveries.